GRodolphe/myconfig/README.md

 # Automation Scripts Repository

 This repository contains a collection of scripts designed to automate the installation and configuration of various tools.
-It is ideal for cybersecurity professionals, developers, and anyone looking to streamline their work environment.

 ## Installation